Here’s a number that may shock you: about one in five American adults do not have a credit score.

 Younger consumers are far more likely to lack credit history than older adults.
 The CFPB report states that the vast majority (80%) of 18 to 19-year-olds are either credit invisible or have unscored credit records.

-For the 20 to 24-year-olds age group, less than 40% are credit invisible or unscored.
-After the age of 60, however, this percentage begins to increase with age, although it’s not clear exactly what causes this effect.
+For the 20 to 24-year-old age group, less than 40% are credit invisible or unscored.
+After the age of 60, however, this percentage begins to increase with age, which could be due to a lack of recent credit history.

-Because credit history is gradually established over the course of one’s life, it makes sense that credit invisibility and unscored credit records would be more prevalent among young adults.
+Because credit history is gradually established over the course of one’s life, it makes sense that credit invisibility and unscoreable credit records would be more prevalent among young adults.

 The CFPB found a strong correlation between income and having a credit record that can be scored.
 In low-income neighborhoods, nearly 30% of consumers are completely credit invisible, while another 15% are unscorable.
 In total, nearly half of consumers in low-income areas either have no credit history at all or not enough credit history to generate a credit score.

-In contrast, in higher-income neighborhoods, only 4% of consumers are credit invisible and an additional 5% have credit files that cannot be scored.
+In contrast, in higher-income neighborhoods, only 4% of consumers are credit invisible and 5% have credit files that cannot be scored.

-These results aren’t particularly surprising.
-Income is often even more important than credit score when it comes to qualifying for credit.
+These results aren’t surprising—income is often even more important than credit scores when it comes to qualifying for credit.
 Even without having any credit history, a consumer with a high income will likely find it easier to qualify for credit than a low-income consumer and thus is more likely to open credit cards or take out loans than a low-income consumer.

 When consumers in low- and moderate-income neighborhoods do become credit visible, according to the CFPB, they tend to make the transition later in life than consumers in middle- and upper-income neighborhoods.